 So learning of the plan to remake my movie at the same time and in the same fashion as any other devoted reader of this esteemed column, I suppose I should feel what?
 That a tribute is being paid to a creation I left behind?
 I suppose.
 But one doesnt always feel what one is supposed to feel.
 As the late, great Jackie Wilson sang: Just a kiss Just a smile Call my name Just once in a while And Ill be satisfied.
 Rudeness, on the other hand, and disrespect yield their own unanticipated consequences.And something we hugely support (especially as I've never been able to actually see the movie!);

 A footnote: Now that such an esteemed bunch of luminaries seems so inspired by The Gambler that they are contemplating the devotion of masses amounts of time, money and energy to redoing it, perhaps the home video crew at Paramount will consider making The Gambler available on DVD and Blu-Ray which it presently isnt.
 And perhaps by On-Demand as well if it isnt there already.
 They can look it up and find out if they have the time.

-William Monahan, Robert-Redford, Brett-Ratner, Leonardo-DiCaprio, Martin Scorsese, James Caan, Richard Dreyfuss, Warren Beatty, The Gambler, Karel Reisz, James Toback, Irwin Winkler and Bob Chartoff!
+Want to write about William Monahan, Robert-Redford, Brett-Ratner, Leonardo-DiCaprio, Martin Scorsese, James Caan, Richard Dreyfuss, Warren Beatty, The Gambler, Karel Reisz, James Toback, Irwin Winkler and Bob Chartoff?
 Get started below...